Environmental Education, Return to Home Page

 To see the lists, use the section map above, or the text link below.

-Continuing Professional Development or Lifelong Learning are concepts which recognise the need to keep abreast of advances and to update, and many special courses are tailored to suit the needs of working individuals.
+Special Courses and Distance Learning Continuing Professional Development (CPD) or Lifelong Learning are concepts which recognise the need to keep abreast of advances and to update, and many special courses are tailored to suit the needs of working individuals.
 From the student's point of view the process may offer an opportunity for career development or simply give personal satisfaction, but the community as a whole benefits from the individual's expansion of skills and knowledge.

 Special courses proliferate and are varied (eg short courses or repeating seminars), and we shall only include these if the demand becomes evident.

-Link to Intute Intute is a freely available Internet service (previously SOSIG) which aims to provide a trusted source of selected, high quality information for students, academics, researchers and practitioners in the social sciences, health and life sciences, arts and humanity, science and technology.
-It is part of the Resource Discovery Network (RDN).
+Intute, a freely available Internet service, aiming to provide a trusted source of selected, high quality information for students, academics, researchers and practitioners in the social sciences, health and life sciences, arts and humanity, science and technology.
+Intute closed in July 2011 as funds were withdrawn, but their site will remain available for 3 years.

 The following site indulges itself in cynical satire and anyone who is PC or of a sensitive nature should not be tempted to follow the link.